faizilham/msc-thesis/main/ch4_simple_model.typ

 ```] <lst:SafelyReachableEx>

 \
-From the examples in @lst:SafelyReachableEx, we can observe that:
+From the examples in @lst:SafelyReachableEx, we observe that:
 + Right after the execution of line 1, the safely-reachable values of variable $a$ is ${C_1, C_2}$, since both $C_1$ and $C_2$ only exist exclusively from each other
 + Right after line 4, the safely-reachable values of $a$ is ${C_3}$, since it is the last assigned value.
 + After the end of the branch statement at line 7, only $C_3$ and $C_4$ are safely reachable from $a$.
 + While it is still possible that $a$ might refer to $C_1$ or $C_2$, which happens when the conditions at line 3 and 5 fail, it is not safely reachable since one of ${C_1, C_2}$ is still created even when $a$ no longer refers to it.
 + In contrast, it is safe to assume that $a$ may refer to ${C_3, C_4}$, since both exist exclusively from each other and both are not created if $a$ refers to either $C_1$ or $C_2$.
-+ At line 11 of the code example, variable $a$ can safely reach ${C_5, C_6}$ since both are also safely-reachable from $b$.
++ At line 11 of the code example, variable $a$ may safely reach ${C_5, C_6}$ since both are also safely-reachable from $b$.
 + At line 14, however, while $a$ may refer to any of the values $C_1$ to $C_7$, only $C_7$ is safely-reachable.
 This is because $C_7$ is never created if $a$ refers to any values other than $C_7$, while the reverse is not necessarily true.
 + At line 17, the safely-reachable values set for $a$ is an empty set, since the values referred by variables $b$ and $c$ do not exist exclusively with each other.

 Based on these observations, we find a pattern: a variable-to-variable assignment is only safely reachable if it is the only reachable assignment.
 In contrast, there can be more than one direct value references that are safely reachable.
-From a graph-centric perspective, we can also express that given two creation calls $c_a$ and $c_b$, the values returned by $c_a$ and $c_b$ exist exclusively of each other if there is no program path in which both $c_a$ and $c_b$ are called.
+From a graph-centric perspective, exclusivity may be expressed as follows: given two creation calls $c_a$ and $c_b$, the values returned by $c_a$ and $c_b$ exist exclusively of each other if there is no program path in which both $c_a$ and $c_b$ are called.
 In other words, the CFG node of $c_a$ call is not an ancestor to the node of $c_b$ call and vice versa.

 #[ /* Start of Safely Reachable Value */